Merger Clause: Everything You Need to Know

 The argument's logic is the party can't have relied on representation outside of the contract when the contract states that all representations and promises are explicitly listed in the contract.
 There are usually three approaches courts use to enforce and interpret merger clauses.
 Some courts choose to enforce contracts just as they're written so a party can't say they relied on this representation that was outside of the contract when making their decision to enter the agreement or not.

 If you need additional drafting a merger clause in your agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.